jdamata/terraform-provider-sonarqube/docs/sonarqube_qualitygate_condition.md

 - gatename - (Required) The name of the Quality Gate
 - metric - (Required) Condition metric.
 Only metric of the following types are allowed: INT, MILLISEC, RATING, WORK_DUR, FLOAT, PERCENT and LEVEL.
 Following metrics are forbidden: alert_status, security_hotspots and new_security_hotspots
-- error - (Required) Condition error threshold
+- threshold - (Required) Condition error threshold
 - op - (Required) Condition operator.
 Possible values are: LT and GT

 ## Attributes Reference